-Figure 3.9.: Mean squared TD loss over training steps for configurations using manipulation M{t+1} (marked as "on") vs. no manipulation (marked as "off") from [118] for multiple training runs.
-The agent training on the manipulated data exhibits TD errors several magnitudes lower than the agent training on the non-manipulated data.
+Figure 3.10: Mean $\mu$ and standard deviation interval $\mu \pm \sigma$ of controller gains $\theta{\rm C}$ over training steps for a configuration using manipulation $M{t+1}$ (marked as "on") vs. a configuration training on non-manipulated data (marked as "off") from [118] for multiple training runs.
+The agent training on manipulated data exhibits lower variance and converges faster.
+One or both solutions are biased.

-- A baseline configuration that uses exploration noise50 added to the controller output (we mark this as "ex. c") is compared - against a configuration without exploration noise on the controller output, but with the random component added51 to the target profile (marked as "ex. t"), - against a configuration that has uniform exploration noise on both controller output and target (marked as "ex. c,t"), and - against a configuration without any additional noise (marked as "-").
+- A baseline configuration that uses exploration noise added to the controller output (we mark this as "ex. c") is compared - against a configuration without exploration noise on the controller output, but with the random component added to the target profile (marked as "ex. t"), - against a configuration that has uniform exploration noise on both controller output and target (marked as "ex. c,t"), and - against a configuration without any additional noise (marked as "-").

 This experiment uses the hyperparameters in Table A.1, set B, in the appendix, but varied the exploration as described.
 The evolution of the controller gain during training is diagrammed in Fig. 3.11.
-Applying exploration noise to both
+Applying exploration noise to both target and action ("ex. c,t.") yields least variance during training, applying none to both can make the learning process fail, i.e. the controller gain diverge.
+Both variants that have noise either on controller output or target learn, but have higher variance in comparison and therefore learn slightly slower.
+It is therefore advisable to be careful when foregoing the use of exploration noise.

-50 We use a random number sampled every 100 time steps from a uniform distribution between -1 and 1 as exploration noise in this example.
+We use a random number sampled every 100 time steps from a uniform distribution between -1 and 1 as exploration noise in this example.

-$^{^{51}}$ The target profile consists of an accumulation of a uniform random number sampled between -0.1 and 0.1 at every time step.
+$^{51}$ The target profile consists of an accumulation of a uniform random number sampled between -0.1 and 0.1 at every time step.